 some C and D Whistles, high G Whistle

 The modern tin whistle (also called penny whistle or Irish whistle) is from a wider family of fipple flutes which existed in almost all primitive cultures.
 The block in the mouth piece that constricts the air to produce sound is called the "fipple".
 Fragments of 12th-century bone whistles have been found in Ireland and an intact 14th-century clay whistle was found in Scotland.
 Wooden penny whistles started to show up in the 18th century.
-An English builder, Robert Clark (company still exists today), pioneered the use of sheet tin and solder to make mass-produced whistles starting in 1843, and even if made out of other metals or plastics today, they're still often referred to as "tin whistles."
+An English builder, Robert Clarke (company still exists today), pioneered the use of sheet tin and solder to make mass-produced whistles starting in 1843, and even if made out of other metals or plastics today, they're still often referred to as "tin whistles."
 The tin whistle became very prominent in Irish music, and stylistic techniques borrow heavily from the bag piper community.

 One anniversary, Irma bought me a set of tin whistles.
 We'd been playing Celtic music for a number of years, and Irma liked the haunting sound of the whistle compared to my spry recorders.
 My whistle collection has grown, and I like playing them along with Irma on harp, mountain dulcimer, or piano.
+I enjoy getting people started on the whistle, and showing them how to introduce playing idioms to transport the instrument from sounding like a toy to sounding Irish.

 I also have a few Irish low whistles in my collection, love the warm, breathy sounds.
 They are a relatively modern instrument, invented in 1971 by Bernard Overton in England.
 Because they have the same fingering and ornamentation as regular penny whistles, just larger, they are characterized as an Irish instrument.
 Recent movies and stage productions such as Titanic and RiverDance have made low whistles very popular.